whichjdk/whichjdk.com/README.md

 IBM now provides builds called _Semeru Runtime_ based on the Eclipse OpenJ9 Java Virtual Machine and some OpenJDK class libraries.

-⛔️ There is no reason to use _IBM Semeru Runtime_, unless you know what you are doing.
+⛔️ Recommendation: There is no reason to use _IBM Semeru Runtime_, unless you know what you are doing.

 ### Amazon Corretto